Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Pump filters, such as the MSR MiniWorks EX, work great for pulling water out of shallow pools or creeks and can be a solid choice for small backpacking groups.
 They tend to run on the heavy side, take a little more effort to use, and can be quite complicated to clean.
 For these reasons, you don’t see as many pump filters in the backcountry as you used to, but they do still have their place.

-In some cases, as with the MSR Guardian, pump filters do a better job at purifying truly nasty water, by removing viruses, bacteria, and protozoa, such as E. coli, giardia, and cryptosporidium.
-Something to consider a little more seriously while adventuring internationally.
+In some cases, as with the MSR Guardian, pump filters do a better job of purifying truly nasty water by removing viruses, bacteria, and protozoa, such as E. coli, giardia, and cryptosporidium.
+This is something to consider a little more seriously while adventuring internationally.

 Water Filter Bottles